Deep Learning as the Disciplined Construction of Tame Objects: Convergence of Subgradient Method

 In particular, $f\circ x$ is non-increasing. \end{proposition}

-The following is a stratification result for functions; it extends the basic \cref{lemma:semialgsetstrat,verdier_stratification}.
-This result provides the existence of a partition of the space into $C^1$-manifolds, over which the function behaves smoothly.
-In addition, any Clarke subgradient decomposes as the as a~sum of two perpendicular vectors: some normal vector and the Riemannian gradient.
-This was first proved by Bolte \emph{et al} \cite[Proposition 4]{bolte2007clarke}. \begin{projectionFormula*} Suppose $f:\R^n\to\R$ is a definable locally Lipschitz function.
-Then there exists a definable $C^1$-stratification $\mathfrak{S}$ of $\mathbb{R}^n$ such that for each stratum $M\in\mathfrak{S}$, we have that $f|_M$ is $C^1$ and
+The following proposition is a stratification result valid for definable, locally Lipschitz, functions; it extends the basic \cref{lemma:semialgsetstrat,verdier_stratification}.
+For any such function, there exists a partition of the space into $C^1$-manifolds, over which the function behaves smoothly.
+In addition, any Clarke subgradient decomposes as a~sum of two perpendicular vectors: some normal vector and the Riemannian gradient.
+This was first proved by Bolte \emph{et al} \cite[Proposition 4]{bolte2007clarke}. \begin{projectionFormula*} Suppose $f:\R^n\to\R$ is a~definable locally Lipschitz function.
+Then, for any integer $r \ge 1$, there exists a definable $C^r$-stratification $\mathfrak{S}$ of $\mathbb{R}^n$ such that for each stratum $M\in\mathfrak{S}$, we have that $f|_M$ is $C^r$ and

 \end{projectionFormula*} \begin{proof} This result follows from \cite[Proposition 4]{bolte2007clarke}; \cite{davis2025active,bianchiConvergenceConstantStep2022} also provide similar statements.
 First, $f$ is a~definable function, thus it admits a Whitney stratification \cite[Lemma 8]{bolte2007clarke}; see also \cref{remark_Verdier_implies_Whitney}.
 Second, $f$ is locally Lipschitz continuous, thus it is lower semicontinuous.
 Consequently, the conclusion of \cite[Proposition 4]{bolte2007clarke} is equivalent to the claim. \end{proof}